Department of Health and Human Services

 Allowable costs for Phase II candidates:

-For Phase II award, the total
+For Phase II award, t

 Institutional Commitment: Evidence of institutional commitment to the R25 educational program is strongly encouraged.
 This may take the form of office, laboratory, or clinical space, personnel, equipment, other resources or dollars, release time for candidates, tuition rebates etc. and will be considered as a strength in the review of these applications.